On the average-case complexity of learning output distributions of quantum circuits: Introduction

 \textbf{Complexity of quantum circuits and computational learning theory:} A circuit class is a collection of quantum circuits.
 A well-established way to assess the complexity of such a circuit class from the viewpoint of classical computing is to study the resources required to classically simulate the circuit class.
 Examples of circuit classes that have been studied in this regard include Clifford circuits, Clifford+$T$ circuits, matchgate circuits and IQP circuits \cite{gottesmanHeisenbergRepresentationQuantum1998, aaronson_gottesman_2004, valiantQuantumCircuitsThat2012, terhalSimulationFermion2002a, bremner11, bremnerAchievingQuantumSupremacy2017}.
 Note that in all these examples the description of the circuit class includes a specification of the input state and a fixed measurement basis as the simulatability may crucially depend on these choices.
 In this work, we analogously assess the complexity of a quantum circuit class from the viewpoint of computational learning theory.
 Indeed, a long line of research has been aimed at characterizing the complexity of learning \textit{classical} circuit classes, in various learning models~\cite{linial1993constant, kharitonov1993cryptographic, Kearns:1994:LDD:195058.195155, arunachalam2021quantum}.
 This complexity is indeed a fundamental property of such circuit classes.
 Our work provides insight into this fundamental property of quantum circuits.
 We stress here that, analogous to the case of classical simulation, we consider learning with respect to a fixed input state and fixed measurement basis.
-In that sense, our learning model differs from those employed in other works on learning quantum states \cite{aaronsonLearnabilityQuantumStates2007,montanaroLearningStabilizerStates2017} as we require learning the action of the circuit only with respects to measurements in a fixed product basis.
+In that sense, our learning model differs from those employed in other works on learning quantum states \cite{aaronsonLearnabilityQuantumStates2007,montanaroLearningStabilizerStates2017} as we require learning the action of the circuit only with respects to measurements in a fixed product basis. \ryantext{This is the key difference between the learning task considered in our work and recent work on learning shallow quantum circuits or their output states \cite{huangLearningShallowQuantum2024,zhaoLearningQuantumStates2024,landauLearningQuantumStates2025}, respectively.}

 \textbf{Heuristic algorithms for distribution learning:} Recent years have seen major advances in the development of heuristic neural-network based methods for probabilistic modelling.
 Generative adversarial networks~\cite{goodfellow2014generative} and generative transformer models~\cite{brown2020language} have managed to achieve impressive results ranging from predicting protein structure to atomic accuracy~\cite{alphafold21} to achieving human-level language comprehension~\cite{Chinchilla22}.
 Learning the underlying model classes is known to be worst case hard~\cite{chen2022learning}.
 This inspired a series of works in order to better understand these successes from a theoretical perspective (see for example \cite{arora_provable_2013, livni_computational_2014, choromanskaLossSurfacesMultilayer2015a, janzaminBeatingPerilsNonConvexity2016, danielySGDLearnsConjugate2017, shamirDistributionSpecificHardnessLearning2017, abbe_poly-time_2020, danielyHardnessLearningNeural2020, agarwalDeepConditioningTreatment2021}).
 Our results can be seen in a similar light for QCBM based algorithms.
 In particular, our average case hardness results for learning super logarithmic depth quantum circuit distributions is the QCBM equivalent to \cite[Contribution 3]{agarwalDeepConditioningTreatment2021}.